klay-music/klay-beam/klay_beam/README.md

 These steps build the Docker container and push to our GCP docker registry.

-1. `cd environment/`
+1. `cd ..` return to parent dir
-1. `./make-conda-lock-file.sh 002-py310` to generate a new
+1. `./make-conda-lock-file.sh klay_beam/environment/py310-torch.linux-64.yml` to generate a new
-   `environment/conda-linux-64.002-py310.lock`. **IMPORTANT: Only run this step when you are changing the conda dependencies in the `environment/conda-linux-64.002-py310.yml` file.**
+   `klay_beam/environment/py310-torch.linux-64.lock`. **IMPORTANT: Only run this step when you are changing the conda dependencies in the `klay_beam/environment/py310-torch.linux-64.yml` file.**
 2. Run `docker build -f Dockerfile.klay-beam -t klay-beam:latest .`
-3. Edit `tag-klay-beam.sh` to update the version, for example `0.2.0-rc.2`
+3. Edit `tag-klay-beam-py310.sh` to update the version, for example `0.2.0-rc.2`
 4. Configure docker to authorize it to write to the artifact registry: `gcloud auth configure-docker us-docker.pkg.dev` (only needs to be once)
-5. Run `tag-klay-beam.sh` to tag and push to GCP.
+5. Run `tag-klay-beam-py310.sh` to tag and push to GCP.

 To test the container interactively:
 `docker run --rm -it --entrypoint /bin/sh klay-beam:latest`